A question of permanence

 As we listen, we become aware that our seemingly static surroundings are changing, implacably, at scale and speed too slow and large to be grasped by an individual at an instant.

-Click on any image for enlarged slideshow.
+Click any image for enlarged slideshow.